Obtaining Auto-Generated Agent Certificate - Developer Documentation

 Info

-Auto-Generated Agent Certificate is currently available in region europe 1.
+Auto-Generated Agent Certificate is currently available in region Europe 1.

 You need to make a POST request to agentCertificates with the following JSON payload: